ecmwf/metview-python/docs/api/icon/grib_vectors.rst

     .. container:: rightside

+		Combines scalar GRIB fields (:class:`Fieldset`) into vector fields for the purpose of **plotting**\ .
+The user supplies GRIB data of vector X and Y components (cartesian coordinates) or intensity/direction (polar coordinates) with the option of colouring the vectorial representation (arrows) according to the magnitude of a user supplied scalar quantity.
+The classic example is to plot a wind field from u/v components coloured according to temperature.

-        This function performs the same task as the `Grib Vectors <https://confluence.ecmwf.int/display/METV/grib+vectors>`_ icon in Metview’s user interface.
+		.. note:: This function performs the same task as the `Grib Vectors <https://confluence.ecmwf.int/display/METV/grib+vectors>`_ icon in Metview’s user interface.
 It accepts its parameters as keyword arguments, described below.

 .. py:function:: grib_vectors(**kwargs)

-    Description comes here!

-    :param type:
+    Combines scalar GRIB fields (:class:`Fieldset`) into vector fields for the purpose of plotting.

+    :param type: Specifies the type of the vector field to make.
+When it is set to "vector_field" the result is defined by ``u_component`` and ``v_component``.
+Otherwise when the value is "polar_field" the result is defined by ``intensity`` and ``direction``.
     :type type: {"vector_field", "polar_field"}, default: "vector_field"

-    :param u_component:
+    :param u_component: Specifies the :class:`Fieldset` to be used as the vector field's x component.
+Available when ``type`` is "vector_field".
-    :type u_component: str
+    :type u_component: :class:`Fieldset`

-    :param v_component:
+    :param v_component: Specifies the :class:`Fieldset` to be used as the vector field's y component.
+Available when ``type`` is "vector_field".
-    :type v_component: str
+    :type v_component: :class:`Fieldset`

-    :param intensity: Specifies the field to be used as the vector field ``intensity`` component.
-The parameter accepts any GRIB icon as input.
-Available when ``type`` is Polar Field.
+    :param intensity: Specifies the :class:`Fieldset` to be used as the vector field's intensity component.
+Available when ``type`` is "polar_field".
-    :type intensity: str
+    :type intensity: :class:`Fieldset`

-    :param direction: Specifies the field to be used as the vector field ``direction`` component.
-The parameter accepts any GRIB icon as input.
-Available when ``type`` is Polar Field.
+    :param direction: Specifies the :class:`Fieldset` to be used as the vector field's direction component.
+Available when ``type`` is "polar_field".
-    :type direction: str
+    :type direction: :class:`Fieldset`

-    :param colouring_field: Specifies the field to be used as the colouring key.
+    :param colouring_field: Specifies the :class:`Fieldset` that the colouring is based on.
 If not supplied, the computed magnitude of the vector components will be used for colouring.
-The parameter accepts any GRIB icon as input.
-    :type colouring_field: str
+    :type colouring_field: :class:`Fieldset`

-    :rtype: None
+    :rtype: :class:`Request`

 .. minigallery:: metview.grib_vectors